guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/Jenkins.md

 - Code coverage --> technique that tracks the line of code that are accessed during a test.
 	- Code Coverage API Plugin --> collects and publish coverage reports
 	- JaCoCo and Cobertura--> report formats very popular for testing Java applications, but due to its popularity it has been used by other languages and tools.

+Parameters allows to customize the behavior of a pipeline by passing in some data when trigger a build.

+>[!example]
+>```groovy
+>pipeline {
+>  agent any
+>  parameters {
+>    string(name: 'ENVIRONMENT', defaultValue: 'dev', description: 'Specify the environment for deployment')
+>  }
+>  stages {
+>    stage('deploy') {
+>      steps {
+>        echo "Deploying to ${params.ENVIRONMENT} environment"
+>      }
+>    }
+>  }
+>}
+>```
 ###### <span style="color: #98971a">Pipelines Variables</span>

 Jenkins exposes three different types of variables that can be used: Environment variables,  Current build variables and Parameters.

 Environment variables --> named with all capital letters, can be scoped globally for an entire pipeline or locally in a stage.

+environment variables can be used for credentials, secrets for database, and ssh keys for example. environment variables can be created globally, which means that it's accessible to all jobs and all pipelines within jenkins.
+They can be defined within a specific job., or defined within a pipeline script in a specific stage (only that stage will have access to it).

 >[!example] Example - environment variable
 >Globally